 You don’t need to go all in with gold to protect your portfolio

 If you want to secure your and your family’s financial future, it’s imperative that you prepare for the next market crash/real estate crash/bond crash/dollar crash/war.
 And make no mistake, there will be another market crash.
 There always is, and they usually come every decade.
 Although we can’t predict when it will happen, what will trigger it, or how bad it will impact the economy and various asset classes, history has proven that there will always be another crisis — even when the Fed, the Treasury Secretary, or financial experts claim “this time is different.”
 Overvalued markets always correct, and today’s stock market is more overvalued than ever before.

-While I’m an advocate for gold investments, my portfolio isn’t 100% in gold.
-It’s high but not as high as 45% in gold.
+While I’m an advocate for gold investments, I also advocate to not go over 30% in gold or in any asset class.
 Getting too aggressive with your allocation into gold puts you in the same position as getting aggressive with investments in any other asset class (although I might argue there is less of a risk with gold).
 As a side note, Ray Dalio’s hedge fund held 20% in gold at one point this year.

 If you are retired or near retirement, keeping what you have should be more important to you than risk-filled growth.
 For you, a stronger position in gold will give you the opportunity to hedge against any foreseeable crisis in the markets as that position was enough to wither the crises of the past, and it will give you a tangible asset to turn to in the event that paper or digital assets fall short.

 And on a personal note: Because our clients have a position in gold, they are not putting all their retirement savings in paper asset markets that rely on stimulus and Fed manipulation.
 That tells me they will not pay the price of the next crisis, and that makes me happy.